stanmaz/BBOalert/README.md

 ## Alert button

 When the call is automatically alerted, the 'Alert' button is turned ON.
-Clicking on this button will erase the explanation text, allowing you to cancel the alert.
-Thereafter you are free to enter eventually a new explanation text that will be recorded after you confirm the bid with the 'OK' button.
+Turning 'Alert' OFF will erase the explanation text.
+Thereafter you are free to enter eventually a new explanation text that will be recorded.

 ## Data file format